AgentStudio: A Toolkit for Building General Virtual Agents: Discussion

 \subsubsection{Ethic Statement}

 Autonomous agents that can control real-world digital devices have inherent risks, such as deleting important files and sending spam emails.
-To mitigate these risks, our framework requires user examination and confirmation before each code execution.
+To mitigate these risks, our framework allows users to examine and confirm each action before execution.
 Users should take extra caution when using these agents to interact with real-world environments.